scjx123/ip/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the checker mechanism behaves at each step.

-Step 1: A new deadline object is created and
+Step 1: A new `Deadline` object is created and needs to be added to the existing list of task.
+Hence it calls `addTask()` method under Data c

 ### 2.3 CAP calculator feature